bricklen/gmailnotifier/README.md

 ## gmailnotifier installation
 1. Download the most recent release from https://github.com/bricklen/gmailnotifier/releases
 1. Extract the zip file (or tarball).
-If you're unsure, create a directory under $HOME called `apps` and extract the zip file there.
+If you're unsure where to extract to, create a directory under $HOME called `apps` and extract the zip file there.
 1. Launch the BitBar app if you haven't already.
 1. Click on the BitBar text/icon in the toolbar, select *Change Plugin Folder*, then set the plugins directory location to where your toolbar apps will run from.
 This should be `gmailnotifier-X.Y/plugins`, where `X.Y` is the version. (see NOTE below for alternatives).